Molecular Anthropology Laboratories

 but services are also available to the general scientific community.

-The Next Gen Illumina Core Sequencing Facility provides high-throughput next-generation sequencing services to all interested
+The UT Genomics core offers high-throughput next-generation sequencing services to all interested

 on-campus and off-campus researchers.
-Sequencing is performed using the Illumina MiSeq and Oxford Nanopore MinION instruments located on the seventh floor of the Science and Engineering Research Facility (SERF) within the Center for Environmental Biotechnology (CEB).
+Sequencing is performed using the Illumina Novaseq, Illumina MiSeq, or Oxford Nanopore MinION instruments located in room 407 of the Science and Engineering Research Facility (SERF).

 The BRC has six cutting-edge desktop computers operating on a mix of Windows, Mac, and Linux platforms.